Development Area Master Plans

 Community participation is an integral part of the master planning process.
 We encourage community members to get involved and stay informed by attending public meetings, serving on community boards, signing up for email updates, reviewing the latest information on our website, and contacting us with questions and comments.
 We want to hear from you!

-The County hosted a Community Advisory Council Town Hall meeting on Monday, March 24, from 6:30 pm until 8:30 pm in Room 241 of the County Office Building on McIntire Road.
-It was an important opportunity for members of all four Councils – Crozet, Pantops, Places29 and Village of Rivanna – to meet together as a group with County staff and discuss issues of interest to all development area residents as well as issues specific to each Community Advisory Council.
-Because this was the first meeting for some new members, a brief review of Council roles and responsibilities was given, including public meeting requirements for Board appointed bodies such as the Councils.
+The County will host the annual Joint Community Advisory Committee meeting on Wednesday, April 29, from 5:30 pm until 8:00 pm at the County Office Building on McIntire Road.
+It is an important opportunity for members of the Committees – Crozet, Pantops, and Village of Rivanna – to meet together as a group with County staff and discuss issues of interest to all development area residents as well as hear from other CACs about each other's work.
+This meeting will be held in conjunction with the Neighborhood Leadership Summit.